nshar2/product-ms/README.md

 # to build the service

-To build the service from command line: mvn clean install
+To build(compile, run tests(both unit and integration tests), package) the service from command line: mvn clean install

 # service assumptions
 The services assumes that there is an instance of MongoDB running locally on port 27017.